jruchaud/gulp-platform-file/README.md

 So you get only "test-ios.js".

 You can have many dimensions.
-In this case the order is important, the first dimension is the most important.
+In this case the defining order is important, the first dimension has the most important weight.

 For example, you have :
  * test.js